-Dynamic lists are an extremely useful tool to automatically build lists of prospects who fulfil certain criteria, with two obvious use case.
+Pardot dynamic lists are an extremely useful tool to automatically build lists of prospects who fulfil certain criteria, with two obvious use case.

 1. To ensure that a frequently used list always includes the correct prospects: For example, keeping newsletter lists which you use every month updated with prospects who meet your criteria.